Date: 11 July 2017. Summertime Computer Woes.

 meal.
 It is too hearty for a summer repast.

-For folks in tiny homes, I didn't see much of value in many prepper
+For folks in tiny homes, I did not see much of value in many prepper

 channels.
 Seaweed is small so what would work for the majority has